I have developed these principles as part of my advisory activities in order to minimise risks and maximise results.

 I have direct access to the client (e.g., seller, buyer, decision-maker).

-My compensation includes:
+My compensation covers/includes:

 Capital expenditures (e.g., creating a new company...);